Our Library is set in the heart of the school and is much loved and used by all who attend.

 Recently, students have been asking to set up clubs and the library is the perfect venue for this.
 At the moment we have a very popular Harry Potter Club, organised by some enthusiastic Year 8s, and a Yu-Gi-Oh!
 Club.
-Please see Mrs Hassan if you have an idea for a club or group.

 We have been very lucky to host visits by a number of top-selling children and teenage fiction authors.
 These have included: